-As experts in the field of IT performance optimisation we host a number of thought-leadership events each year.
+As experts in the field of IT performance and cloud cost control we speak at a number of industry events each year.

 “...an interesting range of views and very informative.”

 “…lots of positive feedback from the audience.
 Content was good and Prasham handled the questions really well and very professionally”

 We aren't currently promoting any upcoming events, please check back soon.